Outline basic information about your Element

 Access Project Properties

-command in the file first.
+command in the hooks.js file first.
+The node object is always available.

 With this in place, we gain access to the following within template files.